Highvoltagevibhuti/Deep-Learning-Challenge/README.md

 **Attempts to achieve accuracy:**

 I had initial accuracy of nural network model of about 74%.
 With some google i got that you could increase number of nurons to increase accuracy. changed layer1 unit from 8 10 10, layer 2 units from 5 to 8. tried changing activation method for layer3 from relu to sigmoid. still same result with slight variation.

+**Report on Nural network model**

+**Purpose of this analysis** is to create a tool that can help the nonprofit foundation Alphabet Soup to select the applicants for funding with the best chance of success in their ventures.

+**Data Preprocessing**

+**What variable(s) are the target(s) for your model?-** target value for the model is desired output.
+In this case it is weather the applicat will be successful in their venture

+**What variable(s) are the features for your model?-** train the model with known input (Every other column from application_df dataframe than is successful)

+**What variable(s) should be removed from the input data because they are neither targets nor features?** NA

+**Compiling, Training, and Evaluating the Model**

+**How many neurons, layers, and activation functions did you select for your neural network model, and why?-** I varied nurons and activation function to achieve accuracy.

+**Were you able to achieve the target model performance?
+No I tried couple of things to change.** please refere attempts to achieve accuracy section from read me.

+**What steps did you take in your attempts to increase model performance?** Please refer attempts to achieve accuracy section from read me.